aarontran/g309.2-0.6/Notes.md

 processed by ESAS because there are no corner observation data available.
 Thus we can't get a QPB.
 This was all stated in the ESAS cookbook up front.
 OK, that makes sense.

+At some point (Dec.
+3), I attempted to run a modified version of pn-spectra.
+This obviously failed; even after setting the scale parameter for large window, it couldn't extract corner count rates and hit a divide-by-zero error when calculating a hardness ratio.

 So how do we deal with this dataset specially?